phattarachai/laravel-odbc/README.md

 This integration allows the use of <b>odbc_*</b> php function with Laravel framework instead of PDO.<br>
 It emulates PDO class used by Laravel.

+This is a forge from `andreossido/laravel-odbc` to support latest PHP and Laravel versions.

 ### # How to install
-> `composer require abram/laravel-odbc` To add source in your project
+> `composer require phattarachai/laravel-odbc` To add source in your project

 ### # Usage Instructions
 It's very simple to configure: